 I began the way I always do, brushing on the deglosser, then using the scrubby pad, and finally wiping everything away with a small soft cloth.

 But!
 Prepping this little table was taking too much elbow grease.
 It was time to bring out the big guns.

 How to Prep Furniture for Painting | Nicotine

 Do you see the issue with this small table?
-I decided to make it easy on myself and use Krud Kutter to prep this table.
-I applied it with an old paint brush.
+I made it easy on myself and used Krud Kutter to prep this table.
+I applied it with an old paintbrush.

 This table lived in a home where there was a smoker.
-The nicotine on the table was so thick, even the Krud Kutter was having trouble removing the years of smoking.
+The nicotine on the table was so thick that even Krud Kutter was having trouble removing the years of smoking.
 I wear gloves to keep both the cleaner and the nicotine off my skin.
 The scrub pad was helpful to break up all the grime.

-In the case of this hand me down table, it looked OKAY on first glance.
+In the case of this hand-me-down table, it looked OKAY at first glance.
 So, you may want to do what I did, working on a small spot to see if the deglosser is enough for the grease and grime that has accumulated on your wooden furniture.

 Gail Wilson is the author and mastermind behind My Repurposed Life.
 She is obsessed with finding potential in unexpected places and believes that with a little hard work and imagination, any old thing can be made useful again, including herself!